 We recently purchased our white IKEA Hemnes dresser.
 I love the modern look, ample storage space, and of course, the price tag!
 We selected white (versus white stain) because it has a glossy finish that I feel will hold up better over time.
 The dresser is the only big item we have purchased for this space so far, and I’m so pleased with the decision.
 Our previous dresser was black and really weighed down the room; now it feels bright and fresh.

 Side note: our son and daughter each have the Hemnes 3-drawer chest in their room!
 You can see Ladybug’s nursery here.

 Apart from baskets, books are my favorite decor item to thrift.
 The bottom three books here were two dollars each at Goodwill.
 Considering the price of a new coffee table book ($30-50), the hunt is so worth it!
 I shared some tips for finding great decorative books in my Instagram stories, but I’ll round them up here:

-- Search for pleasing titles.
+- Search for relevant titles.
 I found several smaller books with “Island” in the title–perfect for a coastal space!
 I also love books about destinations, as shown here.
-The Colonial Williamsburg book was a special find since my family visited there often during my childhood.
+The Colonial Williamsburg book was a special find since my family visited there during my childhood.